tamato/achaea_mudlet/occultist/tarot.md

 Cooldown:          3.00 seconds of balance
 Details:
 The Justice tarot will bring the wrath of Miramar, the Even-Handed, down upon your foe.

+When ruinated, the justice becomes tyranny.
+It will convert the following afflictions into broken limbs:
+    paralysis       instill, nin'kharsag, chaosrays,
+    sensitivity     instill
+    healthleech,    instill
+    haemophilia,    scrag
+    weariness,      lycantha
+    asthma,         instill,
+    clumsiness.     instill

+If five or more afflictions are converted, the target is frozen; this ability will also prone your target if both of their legs are broken when it resolves.

+- A reason to use this card/ability is to stack on Devil

 -------------------------------------------------------------------------------